greenboxal/doggohub/doc/ci/services/postgres.md

 ## Use PostgreSQL with the Shell executor

-You can also use PostgreSQL on manually configured servers that are using GitLab Runner with the Shell executor.
+You can also use PostgreSQL on manually configured servers that are using DoggoHub Runner with the Shell executor.

 First install the PostgreSQL server: